skbormann/python-tools/sgpv/README.md

             risk     - false confirmation/discovery risks for the SGPVs plot     - plot the SGPVs
             data     - load the example dataset into memory

+The module comes with an example dataset (leukstats.csv) to showcase the plotting function.
+See the documentation in the file data.py for more information about this dataset.

 # Dependencies